Jameson13B/jameson-blog/src/pages/week-four/index.md

 > After Passport Middlware
 > ![After Passport Middleware](./post_passport.jpg)

 Moving on to the Client, Back in week two I created a basic User Preferences component, created a commented out axios call, and populated the form with dummy data.
 So I started by simply removing the dummy data and uncommenting the axios call.
 Since we are trying to hit a protected endpoint I set up the headers of the request with the axios token that our new middleware will check.
-Before hitting the request I set up a check to see if A) The user was changing their password or not, and B) If they were, did the new password and confirm new password matched.
-After that it was just passing in the edited data in the body of the request.
+Before hitting the request I set up a check to see if A) The user was changing their password or not, and B) If they were, did the new password and confirm new password match.
+After that it was just passing in the edited data in the body of the request and that was it.
 See the picture below for a screenshot from our User Preferences page.

 > User Preferences screen shot from the application
 > ![Stripe Modal](./pref_screenshot.jpg)